Welcome to the United Nations

 Unique Context for EO Response

-With Gaza being 87% urbanized and experiencing immense levels of debris and rubble accumulation (almost 42 million tons estimated as of July 2024), access to those in need is an enormous challenge.
-In any aftermath of a war, as individuals come back to their homes, it is expected that explosive ordnance (EO) will be found under the debris.
-Ensuring that adequate funding, resources, and coordination are in place for mine action will be crucial to guarantee the safety of people during the recovery and reconstruction efforts.
-Currently, UNMAS works together with UNDP, UNEP, UNESCO, and other organizations involved in debris removal to assist in the planning process and actively contributes to the Early Recovery Plans developed by the UN Country Team.
+With Gaza being 87% urbanized and experiencing immense levels of debris and rubble accumulation (42 million tons estimated as of September 2024), access to those in need is an enormous challenge.
+In any aftermath of a war, as individuals come back to their homes, it is expected that explosive ordnance will be found under the debris.
+Currently, UNMAS works together with UNDP, UNEP, UNESCO, and other organizations through the Debris Management Working Group and actively contributed to the Early Recovery Plans developed by the UN Country Team.
+Since September 2024, the Debris Management Working Group has initiated a Pilot Project to begin early rubble removal efforts, with UNMAS providing explosive hazard assessments at sites.

 Funding

 UNMAS oPt is committed to delivering in this increasingly difficult context and has adapted its operations to ensure its presence as the war continues.
-UNMAS has been making appeals to donors again since the third quarter of 2024 to continue supporting its work as it reaches a critical stage in continued emergency response and preparedness for ceasefire and postwar recovery efforts.
-To enhance donor community awareness of humanitarian mine action needs in Palestine, UNMAS is organizing a Donors Forum on 13 September 2024.
-The forum will provide brief an update about UNMAS work in the Gaza Strip and West Bank.
+Ensuring that adequate funding, resources, and coordination are in place for mine action will be crucial to guarantee the safety of people during the recovery and reconstruction efforts.
+UNMAS is making appeals to donors to continue supporting its work as it reaches a critical stage in continued emergency response and preparedness for ceasefire and postwar recovery efforts.